ovh/docs/pages/cloud/private-cloud/vmware_update_manager/guide.en-gb.md

 ![Maintenance](images/en01menu.png){.thumbnail}

 On the left side, find your host and right-click on it.
 In the `Maintenance Mode`{.action} section, select `Enter Maintenance Mode`{.action}.

 ![Maintenance](images/en02maintenance.png){.thumbnail}

 Make sure the box in the following window is checked and click `OK`{.action}.

 ![Maintenance](images/en03enter.png){.thumbnail}

-Assuming DRS is implemented *(it is by default when we deliver the environment)*, any live VM will be moved.
+Assuming DRS is implemented, any live VM will be moved.
+*If you customized your environment, you may have to manually move live VMs from your host before putting it in Maintenance Mode*
 You mays see the following warning.
-*If you customized your environment, you may have to manually move live VMs from your host before putting it in Maintenance Mode*

 ![Maintenance](images/en04warning.png){.thumbnail}

 Your host is now showing in maintenance mode.

 ![Maintenance](images/en05maintenanced.png){.thumbnail}

 ### Update Manager